US housing starts fell in March; still stronger than in 2016

 During the first three months of this year, construction of buildings with at least five units — mainly apartment complexes — has climbed 14.1 percent.
 Single-family housing starts have risen 5.9 percent.

 More properties will likely begin construction in the coming months.
-Building permits — an indicator of future construction — rose 3.6 percent in March to an annual rate of 1.26 million.
+Building permits, an indicator of future construction, rose 3.6 percent in March to an annual rate of 1.26 million.

 U.S. homebuilders expect rising sales, though they have become somewhat less optimistic.
 The National Association of Home Builders/Wells Fargo builder sentiment index released Monday dipped to 68 this month from 71 in March.
 Readings above 50 indicate more builders view sales conditions as favorable rather than poor.
 The index has been above 60 since September.

-But strengthening demand and builder sentiment have yet to generate enough new construction to increase the availability of homes sufficiently.
+But strengthening demand and builder sentiment have yet to generate enough construction to sufficiently boost the availability of homes.
+That trend could temper sales growth and weaken affordability, in part because the shortage of homes has pushed up prices.

 There were 266,000 new homes for sale last month, up nearly 10 percent from a year earlier.
 But sales of new homes rose 13 percent over the past year.

 Purchases of existing homes have also increased.
 Yet sales listings of existing homes dropped 6.4 percent over the past year to 1.75 million properties in February, a figure only slightly higher than in January when listings were at an all-time low.